7 Best Smart Bathroom Scales of 2026

 ProductPriceBuy

-Withings Body Cardio Smart ScalePremium Pick$179.95 View on Amazon
+Withings Body Smart - Accurate ScalePremium Pick$129.95 View on Amazon

 How We Chose These Smart Scales

-We focused on scales with at least 5,000 verified Amazon ratings and documented app integrations with major health platforms.
+We focused on scales with at least 3,000 verified Amazon ratings and documented app integrations with major health platforms.
 For each model we analyzed user review patterns to identify recurring accuracy complaints, sync failures, and app friction points.
 We also considered the clinical validity of the body composition metrics measured — distinguishing between core readings with an established evidence base (body fat percentage, muscle mass, visceral fat) and algorithmically derived estimates that add less independent value.
-Products were selected to cover the full range of budgets and use cases: a premium Wi-Fi scale for multi-user households, a budget entry point, a cardiovascular-focused upgrade, and a reliable weight-only option for users who don’t want app dependency.
+Products were selected to cover the full range of budgets and use cases: a clinically validated Wi-Fi premium scale, the most-reviewed budget pick on Amazon, an 8-electrode segmental BIA option for athletes, an offline-mode scale for users tired of app dependency, and a top-rated weight-only option for users who want the simplicity of an accurate single number.

-1. Withings Body+ Smart Wi-Fi Body Composition Scale — Best Overall
+1. RENPHO Smart Scale for Body Weight (Elis 1) — Best Overall

 Best Overall